SanPen/GridCal/doc/power_flow/holomorphic_embedding.rst

-Once the coefficients are there, you would have defined completely the polynomials :math:`P_N(\alpha)` and :math:`Q_M(\alpha)`, and it is only a matter of evaluating the equation :ref:`pade_apprx<pade_apprx>` for :math:`\alpha=1`.
+Once the coefficients are there, you would have defined completely the polynomials :math:`P_N(\alpha)` and :math:`Q_M(\alpha)`, and it is only a matter of evaluating the :ref:`Padè approximation equation<pade_apprx>` for :math:`\alpha=1`.

-This process is done for every column of coefficients :math:`\textbf{V}=\{V_0, V_1,V_2,V_3, ...,V_n\}` of the structure depicted in the figure :ref:`Coefficients Structure<Coefficients Structure>`.
+This process is done for every column of coefficients :math:`\textbf{V}=\{V_0, V_1,V_2,V_3, ...,V_n\}` of the structure depicted in the :ref:`coefficients structure figure<coefficients_structure>`.
 This means that we have to perform a Padè approximation for every node, using the one columns of the voltage coefficients per Padé approximation.

 **Wynn's Padè approximation algorithm**

-Wynn published a paper in 1969 where he proposed a simple calculation method to obtain the Padè approximation.
+Wynn published a paper in 1969 [4]_ where he proposed a simple calculation method to obtain the Padè approximation.
 This method is based on a table.
-Weniger in 1989 publishes his thesis where a faster version of Wynn's algorithm is provided in Fortran code.
+Weniger in 1989 publishes his thesis [5]_ where a faster version of Wynn's algorithm is provided in Fortran code.

 That very Fortran piece of code has been translated into Python and included in GridCal.